KadirTarti/to-do-list/README.md

 ## Objective 🔍

-Build a Weather App using axios
+Build a To-Do App using JS

 ### At the end of the project, we will be able to;